changhaonan/VIL2/README.md

 - [ ] Normalize data & action.

 ## OBJDP
 There seems to have encoding problem.
+The most important now is to do encoding.

 ## Trouble-shooting